Optimised Trotter Decompositions for Classical and Quantum Computing: Deriving and optimising decomposition schemes

 \subsubsection{Order $n\ge8$, $q\ge 27$ cycles}

-We did not find any algorithms of higher order $n\ge8$ worth mentioning explicitly.
+We did not find any other algorithms of higher order $n\ge8$ worth mentioning explicitly (the schemes Yoshida~\cite{YOSHIDA1990262} derived originally are highly inefficient).
 However, the construction~\eqref{eq:construct_higher_order} allows to recursively elevate any of the algorithms above to the desired order.
 The smallest number of cycles achievable with this method is $q=3^{n/2-1}$ using $p=1$ in every iteration of equation~\eqref{eq:construct_higher_order}.
 We strongly discourage this construction due to its extremely poor performance.
-Instead we recommend taking Blanes and Moan's order $n=6$ decomposition as a starting point and $p=2$ at every iteration (i.e.\ $q=50$ for $n=8$).
-To our knowledge this has not been suggested before and it is significantly more efficient than Suzuki's recursive approach with $p=2$ requiring $q=125$ cycles for order $n=8$.
+Instead we recommend taking an efficient high order scheme as a starting point and $p=2$ at every iteration (e.g.\ Blanes and Moan's order $n=6$ decomposition leads to $q=50$ for $n=8$).
+To our knowledge this particular combination has not been suggested before and it is significantly more efficient than Suzuki's recursive approach with $p=2$ requiring $q=125$ cycles for order $n=8$.
+We demonstrate below that for few stages it is even competitive with Morales et al.'s highly optimised formula~\eqref{eq:17-morales}.

+Morales et al.~\cite{morales2022greatly} have derived the potentially most efficient scheme of order $n=10$ as yet.
+Again, they followed Yoshida's method and obtained a scheme with $q=33$ cycles ($m=16$ in their notation) that has an efficiency of $\mathrm{Eff}_{10}=\num{2.4e-8}$ (calculated via eq.~\eqref{eq:eff_conversion}).
+It stands to reason that elevating this scheme in a similar manner as we do with Blanes and Moan's~\eqref{eq:10-blanes6} will lead to order $n\ge12$ decompositions of unrivalled precision.